 Ensure that systemd-networkd is enable: sudo systemctl enable systemd-networkd.service

 To apply the configuration, run sudo systemctl restart systemd-networkd to restart.
 It will also be enabled automatically on boot.
-You should be able to ping the EIP address and any service authorized in the associated security group should be reachable with this EIP as well.
+You can now ping the Elastic IP address and any service authorized in the associated Security Group should be reachable with this Elastic IP as well.

 You can add multiple loopback Address blocks.

-You can manually add the EIP address on any Linux Instance with the following command:
+You can manually add the Elastic IP address on any Linux Instance with the following command:

 OpenBSD